pyOpenSci/software-peer-review/authoring/tools-for-developers.md

 Code *styling* is different from code *linting* because it doesn't change the functionality of your code at all, it *only* changes how it looks.
 Using an automatic formatting tool helps to keep the source code within specification and also helps review workflow.
+While stylers might cause your code to look differently than you would have chosen, many projects have adopted them in order to have a single code style that is consistent across projects.

 Some popular code stylers are: